Ninjacornix/AcervatioHUB/README.md

 # AcervatioHUB
 Working master for AcervatioHUB
 See my project for more info.

+// WHATS ADDED
+-basic todo

+//WORKING ON
+-index layout